dclelland/UrsusChat/README.md

 #### 11 August 2020

 The network level components are complete - the airlock library is implemented, with authentication, pokes and subscribes working smoothly.
+Channel disconnection/reconnection is handled gracefully.
 At the app level, I use a redux/unidirectional data flow pattern, and types and reducers for managing the client-side store are complete.

 At the interface level, the project is at an "MVP" stage - a user can sign in and post messages, but it's still rough around the edges, and there's a long laundry list of features that need to be built in order to get the project "feature complete".